backstage/backstage/packages/core-types/api-report.md

 // @public
 export type JsonValue = JsonObject | JsonArray | JsonPrimitive;

-// Warning: (ae-missing-release-tag) "Observable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type Observable<T> = {
   [Symbol.observable](): Observable<T>;